 Hello fellow retronetworkers,

 I am now looking into possibly using icE1usb to talk to my Nokia TRAU.
+My original was to use a Digium PCI card, but I ran into issues:

 a) The only machine I have with a PCI slot is a production machine;